 Just like you can use assets to post bail in court, you can do the same with a bail bondsman.
 If you own something with value, like a car or property, this can be used as collateral.
 However, whatever the asset may be, it has to be paid in full and belong to you on every level.

-What Happens If The Defendant Gets Re-Arrested While Out On Bond?
+What Happens To The Bond If The Suspect Gets Re-Arrested on Bail?